bexter989/nerdfont-patcher/Readme.md

 It's dumb, but it works! on Linux! and WSL for windows 10 "¯\\_(ツ)_/¯"

+## Greeting and Thanks

+A big hello and Thanks to the guys at [Nerdfonts.com](https://www.nerdfonts.com).
+They've done a wonderful job so thanks guys.

 ## Requirements

 - [Fontforge](https://fontforge.org/en-US/downloads/) (for patching the fonts)